 In addition, the partnership is required to provide each general partner and disqualified person the information necessary to comply with the passive activity rules of section 469.
 Items of income, gain, loss, credit, etc., must be separately reported to general partners for each trade or business, rental real estate, and other rental activity.

-Note.
-Except for the publicly traded partnership discussion on page 5, the following information on passive activity limitations applies only to general partners.
-Limited partners who are disqualified persons should see Pub.
-925 for a complete discussion of the passive activity rules.
+Except for the PTP discussion on page 5, the following information CAUTION on passive activity limitations applies only to general partners.

 Generally, passive activities include: